-In Sept.
-2019, the US District Court for the Middle District of Pennsylvania issued its opinion in the case of Rumsey v.
+In September 2019, the U.S. District Court for the Middle District of Pennsylvania issued its opinion in the case of Rumsey v.
 Guthrie Medical Group.
 The case was heavily focused on the PSQIA.

 On October 9, 2019, the US Dept. of Health and Human Services proposed significant amendments to the Stark, Anti-Kickback and Civil Monetary Penalty laws.

 The Emergency Medical Treatment and Active Labor Act requires hospitals to post a sign with the rights of individuals examined and treated for emergency medical conditions and for women in labor.

 Hospitals depend on manufacturers to protect healthcare devices from software attacks.
 IHA offers ways to ensure manufacturers update software to correct security gaps in older operating systems.